Homemade Sanitizer Spray: Cleaning Toys Naturally

 Per childcare guidelines, I had to sanitize all the toys in the room at least once a week.
 It was definitely the least favorite part of my job.
 Sanitizing meant gathering a 5-gallon bucket filled with a 1:4 part mixture of bleach and water and dunking or spraying all toys and surfaces in my preschool room.
 I was unable to open the windows, so the room was full of bleach fumes.
 Additionally, all the toys would smell like bleach for days after being cleaned.

-Needless to say, when I became a mom, I wanted to find a better solution to cleaning my kids’ toys.
+Needless to say, when I became a mom, I wanted to make a natural homemade DIY disinfectant spray to clean my kids’ toys.
 It’s amazing how quickly our family accumulates toys and how they become dirty even more quickly!

 We try to avoid bleach around our home as the fumes and chemicals can really do a number on our health.
 Instead, we mainly use natural cleaners, like homemade sanitizer spray, to help get rid of germs.
 There are three methods I employ to get our toys clean.
 I sanitize them in boiling water, in the dishwasher, or I make my own DIY sanitizing spray.
 Each method works for different types of toys.
 I’ll show you how and why below.